-Toyota Highlander Hybrid review
+Toyota Highlander Hybrid Review & Prices

 If you want a practical seven-seater but don’t want a diesel, the hybrid-only Highlander is a solid choice.
-It’s big, comfy and smooth, but some hybrid SUVs are better to drive.
+It’s big, comfy and smooth, but some hybrid SUVs are better to drive

 Find out more about the Toyota Highlander Hybrid

 The Toyota Highlander is a large, seven-seat SUV that sits above the company’s RAV4 in size and is only offered as a hybrid.
 You’d be forgiven for having never heard of a Toyota Highlander, as this is the first time the model has been sold in the UK.
 It’s hugely popular in the US, however, where millions of the things have been sold over the past two decades.